higherkindness/compendium-example/README.md

 - Docker

-  In the root directory of this project you can find a `docker-compose` yaml file and a `Dockerfile` file.
-On this directory, run
+  In the root directory of [compendium project](https://github.com/higherkindness/compendium) you can find a `docker-compose` yaml file and a `Dockerfile` file.
+On that directory, run

         docker-compose up